Rotorua farm worker jailed for life for brutally stabbing ex-wife Xi Wang to death

 The Herald obtained court documents which revealed what happened next.

-Beazley left his home on a Rotorua farm and drove to Manukau on December 10 last year, prompted of Wang's location after he logged on to her iPad.
+Beazley left his home on a Rotorua farm and drove to Manukau on December 10 last year, notified of Wang's location after he logged on to her iPad.

 He took with him a weapon - a recently sharpened Norwegian hunting knife.